floatingman/ansible-role-packages/README.md

 # ansible-role-packages

-Install applications on an Arch or Ubuntu based systems via its package manager.
+Install packages on Arch or Ubuntu based systems via their package manager.
 Optionally, install an AUR package manager on Arch based systems.

 ## Test